Jill Melanie Wirth

 HBO's THE NORMAL HEART by Larry Kramer, directed by Ryan Murphy (GLEE) in which Jill plays a White House Receptionist in a scene with Mark Ruffalo and Corey Stoll.

-THIS IS FOR YOU DAISY ELLINGTON (a theatrical concert) at The 92nd Street Y.
+THIS IS FOR YOU DAISY ELLINGTON (a solo theatrical concert) at 92nd Street Y.

 Jill Melanie Wirth has worked in the development process of musicals such as Stephen Schwartz' Children of Eden (Playwrights Horizons), Doug Katsaros' Valadon and Orphan Train (York Theatre, and NYMF directed by Pat Birch); as well as Artie Shaw's Dreamweavers (directed by Jamibeth Margolis).

 As a writer/performer, Jill Melanie Wirth’s "dramedies"examine end-of-life issues, historical topics and sexual matters.
 They have been commissioned for Women's History Month, and Black History Month productions, and have been produced by The 92nd Street Y, Stage Left Studio, Abingdon Theatre, The Workshop Theater, Artistic New Directions, and in Festivals..
 Her works were developed at Dixon Place and Mabou Mines.
-Jill has also performed her "dramedies" for a hospital Ethics Committee, at the Morris-Jumel Mansion, for New York Public Schools, and at the New York Public Library.
+Jill has also performed her work for the Weill-Cornell Hospital Ethics Committee, at the Morris-Jumel Mansion, for New York Public Schools, and at the New York Public Library.